Davismk3/PINN-solvers-navier-stokes/README.md

 # pde-physics-informed-neural-networks

 The following repository contains scripts for solving and validating the Navier-Stokes equations using physics-informed neural networks with PyTorch.
+Each .py file contains a thorough summary of the script and problem statement.

 ## Results